 BMW is among the most established luxury vehicle brands, and the 3 Series is a classic.
 If you're looking to insure this vehicle, you should again begin your search with Nationwide and potentially Farmers.
 Average insurance rates for a 3 Series are $164.45 per month on top of a list price of $33,450.

-The first of two BMW SUVs we analyzed, the X3 is the cheaper of the two to insure.
-While the X3's price is near the middle of the pack for high-end SUVs, the model carries the cheapest premium of any of the luxury vehicles surveyed.
+The X3 is the cheaper of the two BMW SUVs we analyzed, insurance-wise.
+While the X3's price is near the middle of the pack for high-end SUVs, the model carries the cheapest average insurance premium of any of the luxury vehicles surveyed.
 On average, expect a monthly premium of $143 with a list price of $40,050.
 As with other luxury vehicles, Nationwide and Farmers offer the cheapest insurance rates for the BMW X3.

 Although the Infiniti Q50 is on the low end of the luxury spectrum — with a list price of $33,950 — it's a pricy car to insure.
 The average annual insurance cost for an Infiniti Q50 runs $2,027, or approximately $170 per month.
 If you want the most affordable policy, consider Nationwide or Farmers, each offering annual rates closer to $1,800.

 Although the Lexus ES sells for less than the other Lexus selected for our survey (the Lexus RX), the ES costs a hundred dollars more per year to insure.
 With a listed value of $38,900 and an average annual insurance premium of $1,960, this luxury sedan costs more than per $160 per month to insure.
 USAA and State Farm tend to be on the higher end for our user profile, while Nationwide and Farmers remain the most affordable car insurance options for the ES.